seabass-labrax/spdx-pdf/README.md

 * Make sure you have the Trueno typeface installed to a location where LaTeX can find it (typically `~/.fonts/` for Linux systems).

-* Install the required LaTeX compiler, packages and their dependencies: on Debian systems, you can do this with `sudo apt-get install -y texlive-full texlive-fonts-extra texlive-xetex python3-pygments rubber`.
+* Install the required LaTeX compiler, packages and their dependencies: on Debian systems, you can do this with `sudo apt-get install -y texlive-full texlive-fonts-extra texlive-xetex fonts-jetbrains-mono python3-pygments rubber`.

 * Generate the PDF (`spdx-spec.pdf`) by running `rubber --unsafe -c 'setlist arguments -shell-escape' --module=xelatex spdx-spec.latex`.